ioccc-src/winner/2020/tsoj/README.md

 ```

-There is an [alternate version](#alternate-code) which has controls that will
+There is an alternate version which has controls that will make much more sense
-make much more sense to those familiar with vi.
+to those familiar with vi.
+See [Alternate code](#alternate-code) below.

 ## To use: